 Special rubber for all-purpose hoses

-Nitrile butadiene rubber (NBR) seals such as Therban® and Perbunan® also withstand high pressure and strong friction in pumps.
+Seals with our HNBR Therban® also withstand high pressure and strong friction in pumps.
 For example in rotary piston, eccentric screw, and concrete pumps.
 And with a special Therban® grade, rubber seals can be integrated into plastic oil pans efficiently in just one production step.

 In industrial settings, hoses also have to keep a perfect seal, often under the toughest conditions.
 With a cover made of Baypren® chloroprene rubber, all-purpose hoses can withstand high loads as well as oil, ozone, cold, and heat.
 And the NBR Krynac® is compliant with highest standards and, therefore, particularly suitable for hoses for transporting food.